800-837-5520 Call us for a free quote Contact us

 What should you do if you find a rat's nest?

 Rats can breed really fast, so finding one rat can soon turn into an infestation if it is not removed.
-If you find a rat’s nest, assume that there may be more and contact a professional pest control company like Ehrlich Pest Control for help.
+If you find a rat’s nest, assume that there may be more and contact the specialists, Ehrlich Pest Control, for help.

 Do rats bite people?